c0dingfun/AspNet-Core-MVC/README.md

 # AspNet-Core-MVC

-This project is meant to exercise the following using dotNet core 3.1:
+This project is meant to capture the essence the following using dotNet core 3.1:

 1. ASP.Net Core MVC and out of box Authentication/Authorization
 2. Dependency Injection via IOC Container